Editor's note: This story was originally written in March 2014 and has been updated with more recent information.

 Users start by acquiring a “digital wallet.”
 This can be a mobile app or a computer program; it's like a bank account and it's the way in which users save and spend bitcoins.
 If you lose your bitcoins, like if you send your hard drive to the dump without saving your wallet, they’re gone forever.

 Bitcoins can be collected by accepting them for a transaction or by buying them at a marketplace called a “bitcoin exchange” where people can buy or sell bitcoins using different currencies.
 The value of a bitcoin is determined by supply and demand.
 When demand increases, the price increases; when demand falls, the price falls.
+(As of May 2016, one bitcoin is worth about $440.)

 They can also be acquired by “mining.”
 Rather than being produced at a mint, bitcoins are created when people "mine" for them by solving complex math problems on their computers.
 In the beginning, the puzzles were relatively easy, but as more people earned bitcoins, the puzzles became increasingly complicated — simply to balance the rate of distribution and value.
-So difficult are the problems at this point that groups get together and pool their problem-solving skills, and the corresponding profits.
+So difficult are the problems at this point that groups get together and pool their problem-solving skills and the corresponding profits.
 Currently, someone is rewarded with 25 bitcoins around every 10 minutes.

 When the system was first designed, a schedule was put in place limiting the total number of bitcoins so that they gradually would reach a total of 21 million.
 This limit is “hard-wired” into the protocol; there will never be more bitcoins.
 While a cutoff of 21 million units may seem like a debilitating limitation, bitcoins can be divided up to eight decimal places and possibly even smaller amounts, meaning the value can continue to increase without problems should the popularity of bitcoins require it.